 What is Pipe Cutting?

 Pipe cutting is essentially just the precision separation of pipes, and in this context it is generally practised within oil processing plants, manufacturing areas and water management.
-Some of these pipes are huge, so pipe cutting companies like Glacier have really had to put a lot work and effort into these systems to make them reliable and cost effective.
+Some of these pipes are huge, so pipe cutting companies have really had to put a lot work and effort into these systems to make them reliable and cost effective.
 These companies can usually do some kind of on site pipe cutting service using a specialist piece of equipment, and the can cut pipes to specification at their factory or plant.
 Pipe cutting is used in a huge number of industrial sectors, and the coronavirus is really displacing a lot of their work.

 Why is Precision Cutting Necessary?